next-theme/theme-next-docs/source/docs/theme-settings/footer.md

 #### Site Copyright Name

 By default NexT shows the name of `author` from {% label info@Hexo config file %}.
-You can configure it by editing values in `copyright` section in {% label primary@NexT config file %}.
+You can configure it by editing value `copyright` in `footer` section in {% label primary@NexT config file %}.

 ```yml NexT config file
 footer:
   copyright:
 ```

+Set `copyright` to `false` will disable the copyright statement completely.

 {% note warning %}
 This option will only customize the author name in the footer.
 The name in the Creative Commons License section at the end of each post is not affected.
 {% endnote %}

-#### Site Platform Information
+### Site Platform Information

 By default NexT shows Hexo and Theme & scheme information like `Powered by Hexo & NexT.Muse`.
-You can configure it by editing `powered` section in {% label primary@NexT config file %}.
+You can configure it by editing value `powered` in `footer` section in {% label primary@NexT config file %}.

 ```yml NexT config file
 footer:
   powered: true
 ```

-#### Site Beian Information
+### Site Beian Information

 Beian information is for Chinese users.
 By default NexT will not show the information of beian.
-You can configure it by editing values in `beian` section in {% label primary@NexT config file %}.
+You can configure it by editing values in `footer.beian` section in {% label primary@NexT config file %}.

 ```yml NexT config file
 footer: